The Benefits of Solar Power in Florida

 Connected to Grid

-• Batteries require maintenance (must be replaced every 5-7 years), and are a significant expense, but a hybrid system requires less batteries than an off-grid system.
+- Batteries require maintenance (must be replaced every 5-7 years), and are a significant expense, but a hybrid system requires fewer batteries than an off-grid system.

-• You are able to sell energy you are producing but not using to your utility; providing a higher return on investment than an off-grid system.
+- You are able to sell the energy you are producing but not using to your utility, providing a higher return on investment than an off-grid system.

 Off-Grid Solar